VTool-R1/VTool-R1/README.md

 3B and 7B models require a minimum of 4xH100 and 8xH100 respectively.
 Training using our specs typically complete within 24 hours.

-Due to the nature of our dataset, we used an LLM as our training verifier.
+Due to the nature of our dataset, we used an small LLM as our training verifier.
 Specifically, Qwen/Qwen2.5-7B-Instruct.
 We recommend either a single H100 or two A100 for stable training (relative to our training specs, e.g. you may find a single A100 or 4090 sufficient for 4xH100 training).

-You need to first launch the judge using our scripts run_judge.sh.
+You need to first launch the judge using our scripts run_judge.sh and then include your judge host name in judge/judge_info.json.
 We provide a script judge/test.py to test whether your judge was successfully deployed or not.

 By default, the code assumes your judge and training job runs on the same local network, via port 7999.
 You may change the port if 7999 is taken.